...

 Togakushi Kodō (戸隠古道)

 Nowadays, the most popular way to explore Togakushi Shrine is to start from Togakushi Hōkō-sha.
 However, for a pilgrimage, the proper way to get to Togakushi Shrine is by trekking the 12.5 km long Togakushi Kodō to Oku-sha.
-It is an old road starting from Ichi no Torii (一の鳥居) that many pilgrims took in the past.
+It is an old road that starts from Ichi no Torii (一の鳥居), which many pilgrims took in the past.
 Although it may seem arduous, the entire trail is almost flat, so as long as you can walk for a long distance, it shouldn’t be a problem for inexperienced hikers.

 Time-wise, a one-way journey will take around 3 to 3.5 hours.
 Including sightseeing and breaks, it is better to allocate around 7 hours for the trek for a return trip.